fredhutchio/cozy-shell/README.md

 ## Finding things

 With desktop OS's, we are used to being able to see where we are and search easily by filenames.
-Let's see some linux commands to stay oriented:
+Let's see some linux commands to stay oriented.

+### tree
 The `tree` command shows the nested directory structure as a tree:
 ```
 .